Solo climbing: Without climbing protection

-Free solo climbing (sometimes also just called soloing) is where the solo-climber uses no climbing protection (or any form of climbing aids), whatsoever, except for their climbing shoes and climbing chalk (for a rock-climber) or ice tools (for an ice-climber), to ascend a climbing route.
+Free solo climbing (sometimes also just called soloing) is where a solo rock climber uses no climbing protection (or any form of climbing aids), whatsoever, except for their climbing shoes and climbing chalk (for a rock-climber) or ice tools (for an ice-climber), to ascend a climbing route.

-Free soloing is the most dramatic soloing-technique and in 2017 became an Oscar-winning documentary film, Free Solo featuring Alex Honnold free soloing the 915 m big wall route Freerider in Yosemite, the world's first-ever free solo of a big wall route.
+Free soloing was portrayed in an Oscar-winning documentary film, Free Solo, featuring Alex Honnold free soloing the 915 m big wall route Freerider in Yosemite, the world's first-ever free solo of a big wall route.

 There are a number of sub-classes of free soloing: